-For benchmarking a conventional planning (CP) versus an autonomous control system the following structures are pursued: a centralized planning method with predetermined routing control is considered as CP.
+For benchmarking a conventional planning (CP) versus an autonomous control system the following structures are pursued: a centralised planning method with predetermined routing control is considered as CP.
 In this strategy the jobs on a shop floor are assigned according to the stations with shortest processing times for the corresponding product type.

-Between the recognized autonomous control methods in previous studies, here for easier comparison the Queue Length Estimator (QLE) method is selected as autonomy representative.
+Between the recognised autonomous control methods in previous studies, here for easier comparison the Queue Length Estimator (QLE) method is selected as autonomy representative.
 The QLE method is based on the comparison of the buffer levels of each production station and selection of a successor station with the least cycle time and buffer level.
-In other words, the intelligent products and logistics objects use this method by collecting the real-time and local information about the successor buffers and stations to choose the least waiting route, respectively the shortest throughput time (see [10] for further description).

-In the macro aspect of the network, those parts, which have finished their processing operations in P{11} , P{21} and P{22} , have two possible successor plants for proceeding (Table 1), which in this model they are sent in an alternative order.
+In other words, the parts (as intelligent logistics objects) use this method by collecting the real-time and local information about the successors (buffers and stations) to choose the least waiting route, respectively the shortest throughput time (see [11] for further description).
+In the macro aspect of the network, those parts, which have finished their processing operations in P{11} , P{21} and P{22} , have two possible successive plants for proceeding (Table 1), which in this model they are sent in an alternative order.

-In order to depict the influence of two controlling strategies (CP and autonomous) on agility and lean production systems, two indicators are underlined for comparison.
-Throughput time (TPT) as a factor of responsiveness in agile manufacturing and working percentage of stations or in the other words utilization as a factor of value added activity are the reasonable metrics for the current study.
+In order to depict the influence of two controlling strategies (CP and QLE) on agility and lean production systems, respectively push-pull, two indicators are underlined for comparison.
+Throughput time (TPT) as a factor of responsiveness in agile manufacturing and working percentage of stations or, in the other words, utilisation as a factor of value added activity are the reasonable metrics for the current study.
 The both metrics are indicators of a logistic system performance and could be considered as business excellence metrics.